Exact critical-temperature bounds for two-dimensional Ising models: Kac--Ward matrices

 The matrices $E_{a;b}$ list the directed edges going from $a$ to $b$.
 To compute the matrix $\Phi_{ab}$, denote by $\vec{\theta}_a=(e^{\rmi \vartheta_1},\dots,e^{\rmi \vartheta_{q_a}})$ the $q_a$-component orientation vector whose entries are the phases $e^{\rmi \vartheta_\mu}$ of edges $\mu$ leaving site $a$.
 Then construct the rectangular $q_a\times q_b$ matrix $\phi_{ab} = \vec{\theta}_a^* \vec{\theta}_b^T$ and define

 We choose the branch cut of the square root along the negative real axis.
 The condition $(\phi_{ab})_{\mu\nu}\neq -1$ eliminates backtracking and the square root yields the Whitney factor.
-We prove Eq. (\ref{kac3}) in the End Matter (EM) and explicitly compute $W(\vec{k})$ for over twenty lattices in the Supplemental Material (SM) \cite{SI}.
+We prove Eq. (\ref{kac3}) in App. \ref{Pfkac3} and explicitly compute $W(\vec{k})$ for four selected lattices in App. \ref{W(k)}.
+In the Supplemental Material (SM) \cite{SI}, we derive $W(\bk)$ for over twenty additional lattices.